andrej5elin/howto_fftw_apple_silicon/README.md

 >>> import os
 >>> os.environ["OMP_NUM_THREADS"] = "10"
 ```
-It is important that the enviroment variable is set prior to importing pyfftw.
+It is important that the environment variable is set prior to importing pyfftw.
 Now we can plan the transforms:
 ```python
 >>> import pyfftw
 >>> import numpy as np